kissyteam/kissy/src/xtemplate/README.md

 -   xtemplate/compiler - Compiler string template to module functions.
 -   xtemplate/runtime -  Runtime for string template( with xtemplate/compiler loaded)
     or template functions.

+xtemplate/compiler depends on xtemplate/runtime,
+because compiler needs to know about runtime to generate corresponding codes.